Serre Chevalier Ski Resort France

 Review

-The Powderhounds reviewed Serre Chevalier in 2017 & had a great time.
-We returned again for quick visit in 2020.
+The Powderhounds first reviewed Serre Chevalier in 2017, had a great time, and returned again for quick visit in 2020.
+We are due back as soon as they complete their long-awaited lift upgrades.
 Click on the review link in the left column to read its inciteful & witty prose!
-We will return to 'Ser Che' once all the lift developments/replacements are complete.

-See how Serre Chevalier compares to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Serre Chevalier compares to the rest of the French ski resorts on the France ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.